dinesh1011/Android_ADB_UI/README.md

 # Android_ADB_UI

-This tools was created to skip the adb installation commands everytime to view installed packages / install / uninstall packages
+This tools was created to skip the adb installation commands everytime to view installed packages / install / uninstall packages.
+This was a personal utility and learning project created with python3 sanic framework, JS, angular.

 Just downloading the folder and running sanicapp.py can initiate a local web server with UI This can be viewed in browser with localhost:8080